google/ads-api-report-fetcher/README.md

 Google Ads API Report Fetcher (`gaarf`) simplifies running [Google Ads API Reports](https://developers.google.com/google-ads/api/fields/v9/overview) by separating logic of writing [GAQL](https://developers.google.com/google-ads/api/docs/query/overview)-like query from executing it and saving results.\
-The library allows you to define GAQL queries alonside aliases and custom extractors and specify where the results of such query should be stored.
+The library allows you to define GAQL queries alongside aliases and custom extractors and specify where the results of such query should be stored.
 You can find example queries in [examples](examples) folder.
 Based on such a query the library fill extract the correct GAQL query, automatically extract all necessary fields from schema and transform them into a structure suitable for writing data.